Hedge fund diversification

 Youssef LOURAOUI

 In this article, Youssef LOURAOUI (Bayes Business School, MSc.
-Energy, Trade & Finance, 2021-2022) presents the notion of hedge fund diversification by analysing the paper “Hedge fund diversification: how much is enough?” from Lhabitant and Learned (2002).
+Energy, Trade & Finance, 2021-2022) discusses the notion of hedge fund diversification by analyzing the paper “Hedge fund diversification: how much is enough?” by Lhabitant and Learned (2002).

 Introduction

-The paper discusses the advantages of investing in a multi-strategy hedge fund.
-It is a relevant subject in the field of alternative investments since it has attracted the interest of institutional investors seeking to uncover the alternative investment universe and increase their portfolio’s return.
-The paper’s primary objective is to determine the appropriate number of funds (hedge funds) that a manager should combine in their portfolio to maximise returns.
-The purpose of this paper is to examine the impact of adding hedge funds to a portfolio and its effect on the various statistical indicators (return, volatility, skewness, kurtosis).
-The authors produce basic portfolios (randomly chosen and equally weighted portfolios).
-The purpose is to evaluate the diversification advantage and the dynamics of the diversification effect on hedge funds.
+The paper discusses the advantages of investing in a set of hedge funds or a multi-strategy hedge fund.
+It is a relevant subject in the field of alternative investments since it has attracted the interest of institutional investors seeking to uncover the alternative investment universe and increase their portfolio return.
+The paper’s primary objective is to determine the appropriate number of hedge funds that an portfolio manager should combine in its portfolio to maximise its (expected) returns.
+The purpose of the paper is to examine the impact of adding hedge funds to a traditional portfolio and its effect on the various statistics (average return, volatility, skewness, and kurtosis).
+The authors consider basic portfolios (randomly chosen and equally-weighted portfolios).
+The purpose is to evaluate the diversification advantage and the dynamics of the diversification effect of hedge funds.

 Key elements of the paper

-The pioneering works of Henry Markowitz (1952) depicted the effect of diversification by analysing the number of assets in a portfolio and their impact in terms of risk and return.
-Since unsystematic risk (specific risk) can be neutralised, investor will not receive an additional return.
+The pioneering work of Henry Markowitz (1952) depicted the effect of diversification by analyzing the portfolio asset allocation in terms of risk and (expected) return.
+Since unsystematic risk (specific risk) can be neutralized, investors will not receive an additional return.
 Systematic risk (market risk) is the component that the market rewards.
-Diversification is then at the heart of the modern portfolio theory asset allocation framework.
-The academic literature has since then delved deeper on the analysis of the optimal number of assets to hold in a well-balanced portfolio.
-Some notable contributions worth mentioning:
+Diversification is then at the heart of asset allocation as emphasized by Modern Portfolio Theory (MPT).
+The academic literature has since then delved deeper on the analysis of the optimal number of assets to hold in a well-diversified portfolio.
+We list below some notable contributions worth mentioning:

-The authors also mention the concept of naïve diversification (also known as “1/N heuristics”) is an allocation strategy where the investor split the overall fund available is distributed into same.
-Naïve diversification seeks to spread asset risk evenly in the portfolio to reduce overall risk.
-However, the authors mention important considerations to consider for naïve/Markowitz optimization:
+Lhabitant and Learned (2002) also mention the concept of naive diversification (also known as “1/N heuristics”) is an allocation strategy where the investor split the overall fund available is distributed into same.
+Naive diversification seeks to spread asset risk evenly in the portfolio to reduce overall risk.
+However, the authors mention important considerations for naïve/Markowitz optimization:

-• Drawback of naïve diversification: since it doesn’t account for correlation between assets, the allocation will yield a sub-optimal result and the diversification won’t be fully achieved.
-In practice, naïve diversification can result in portfolio allocations that lie on the efficient frontier.
-On the other hand, mean variance optimisation, the framework revolving he Modern Portfolio Theory is subject to input sensitivity of the parameter used in the optimisation process.
-On a side note, it is worth mentioning that naïve diversification is a good starting point, better than gut feeling.
+• Drawback of naive diversification: since it doesn’t account for correlation between assets, the allocation will yield a sub-optimal result and the diversification won’t be fully achieved.
+In practice, naive diversification can result in portfolio allocations that lie on the efficient frontier.
+On the other hand, mean-variance optimisation, the framework revolving he Modern Portfolio Theory is subject to input sensitivity of the parameters used in the optimization process.
+On a side note, it is worth mentioning that naive diversification is a good starting point, better than gut feeling.
 It simplifies allocation process while also benefiting by some degree of risk diversification.

 • Econometric difficulties arising from hedge fund data in an optimizer framework.
 Mean-variance optimisers tend to consider historical return and risk, covariances as an acceptable point to assess future portfolio performance.
 Applied in a construction of a hedge fund portfolio, it becomes even more difficult to derive the expected return, correlation, and standard deviation for each fund since data is scarcer and more difficult to obtain.
 Add to that the instability of the hedge funds returns and the non-linearity of some strategies which complicates the evaluation of a hedge fund portfolio.